-1. UT shall pay to the United States two hundred ten million dollars (\$210,000,000), plus interest at an annual rate of 2.25% from July 27, 2017, through the day before full payment (the "Settlement Amount") no later than ten days after the Effective Date of this Agreement by electronic funds transfer pursuant to written instructions to be provided by the Office of the United States Attorney for District of Massachusetts.
+1. Amgen shall pay to the United States twenty four million seven hundred fifty thousand dollars (\$24,750,000), plus interest at a rate of 2.875% from May 4, 2018, through the day before full payment (the "Settlement Amount") no later than ten days after the Effective Date of this Agreement by electronic funds transfer pursuant to written instructions to be provided by the Office of the United States Attorney for District of Massachusetts.
+Of the Settlement Amount, \$12,375,000 is restitution to the United States.

-2. Subject to the exceptions in Paragraph 4 (concerning excluded claims) below, and conditioned upon UT's full payment of the Settlement Amount, the United States releases UT, together with its predecessors, and its current and former divisions, parents, subsidiaries, successors and assigns, from any civil or administrative monetary claim the United States has for the Covered Conduct under the False Claims Act, 31 U.S.C. §§ 3729-33, the Civil Monetary Penalties Law, 42 U.S.C. § 1320a-7a, the Program Fraud Civil Remedies Act, 31 U.S.C. §§ 3801-12 or any statutory provision for which the Civil Division of the Department of Justice has actual and present authority to assert and compromise pursuant to 28 CFR Part 0, Subpart I, 0.45(d); and the common law theories of payment by mistake, unjust enrichment, and fraud.

-3. In consideration of the obligations of UT in this Agreement and the Corporate Integrity Agreement ("CIA") entered into between OIG-HHS and UT, and conditioned upon UT's full payment of the Settlement Amount, the OIG-HHS agrees to release and refrain from instituting, directing, or maintaining any administrative action seeking exclusion from Medicare, Medicaid, and other Federal health care programs (as defined in 42 U.S.C. § 1320a-7b(f)) against UT under 42 U.S.C. § 1320a-7a (Civil Monetary Penalties Law) or 42 U.S.C. § 1320a-7(b)(7) (permissive exclusion for fraud, kickbacks, and other prohibited activities) for the Covered Conduct, except as reserved in this Paragraph and in Paragraph 4 (concerning excluded claims), below.
-The OIG-HHS expressly reserves all rights to comply with any statutory obligations to exclude UT from Medicare, Medicaid, and other Federal health care programs under 42 U.S.C. § 1320a-7(a) (mandatory exclusion) based upon the Covered Conduct.
+- 2. Subject to the exceptions in Paragraph 4 (concerning excluded claims) below, and conditioned upon Amgen's full payment of the Settlement Amount, the United States releases Amgen, together with its predecessors, and its current and former divisions, parents, subsidiaries, successors and assigns, from any civil or administrative monetary claim the United States has for the Covered Conduct under the False Claims Act, 31 U.S.C. §§ 3729-33, the Civil Monetary Penalties Law, 42 U.S.C. § 1320a-7a, the Program Fraud Civil Remedies Act, 31 U.S.C. §§ 3801-12, or the common law theories of payment by mistake, unjust enrichment, and fraud. - 3.
+In consideration of the obligations of Amgen in this Agreement and the Corporate Integrity Agreement ("CIA") entered into between OIG-HHS and Amgen, and conditioned upon Amgen's full payment of the Settlement Amount, the OIG-HHS agrees to release and refrain from instituting, directing, or maintaining any administrative action seeking exclusion from Medicare, Medicaid, and other Federal health care programs (as defined in 42 U.S.C. § 1320a-7b(f)) against Amgen under 42 U.S.C. § 1320a-7a (Civil Monetary Penalties Law) or 42 U.S.C. § 1320a-7(b)(7) (permissive exclusion for fraud, kickbacks, and other prohibited activities) for the Covered Conduct, except as reserved in this Paragraph and in Paragraph 4 (concerning excluded claims), below.
+The OIG-HHS expressly reserves all rights to comply with any statutory obligations to exclude Amgen from Medicare, Medicaid, and other Federal health care programs under 42 U.S.C. § 1320a-7(a) (mandatory exclusion) based upon the Covered Conduct.
 Nothing in this Paragraph precludes the OIG-HHS from taking action against entities or persons, or for conduct and practices, for which claims have been reserved in Paragraph 4, below.